local-deploy/dl/README.md

 See all available installation methods https://local-deploy.github.io/getting-started/install

+## Upgrading from version 0.* to version 1.*

+Just reinstall the application using one of the above methods.
+Updating using the built-in commands is not possible.

 ## Usage

 1. Start service containers (traefik, mailhog, portainer) with the command (at the first start):